Overview

 Research also confirmed the use as an analgesic and sedative.

-Another study suggests that myrcene, a phyto-chemical, may act as a site-specific pain reliever.
-Unlike
+Another study suggests that myrcene, a phyto-chemical in this plant, an olefinic natural organic hydrocarbon, may act as a

 on particular areas.